fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// 1=Dead bot after survivor has left safe zone
 		// 2=Dead bot anytime
 		l4d_multislots_no_second_free_spawn "0"

+		// How to give player dead bot?
+		// 0=Spawn player and force suicide (have dead body)
+		// 1=Dead state (no dead body, waiting for rescue room) l4d_multislots_dead_bot_method "1"

 		// If the player crashed and reconnected to the server
 		// 0=No Free Spawn, 1=Get Free Spawn